 Pinehurst, Idaho, PM-10 Nonattainment Area Plan Summary

 Background of the Plan: The Shoshone County, Pinehurst, Idaho, area was designated nonattainment for particulate matter (PM-10) and classified as moderate upon enactment of the Clean Air Act Amendments of 1990.
-Idaho submitted a PM-10 attainment plan on April 14, 1992, and EPA approved the plan on August 25, 1994 (59 FR 43745).
+Idaho submitted a PM-10 attainment plan on April 14, 1992, and the EPA approved the plan on August 25, 1994 (59 FR 43745).
 On April 14, 1992, Idaho also submitted a PM-10 attainment plan revision for the portion of the Shoshone County, Idaho, nonattainment area just outside the city of Pinehurst.
 This area was designated nonattainment in January 1994.
-EPA approved the plan revision on May 26, 1995 (60 FR 27891).
+The EPA approved the plan revision on May 26, 1995 (60 FR 27891).

 Summary of the Plan: The plan relies on control strategies needed to assure attainment of the PM-10 NAAQS.
 The strategy focuses on control of residential wood combustion.